gavinmcfarland/plugma/README.md

 # Plugma

 > [!WARNING]
-> Project is currently in alpha.
+> Plugma is currently in alpha.
 Your feedback is greatly appreciated!

-Plugma simplifies Figma plugin development by removing unnecessary boilerplate and using a local server for development.
+Plugma simplifies Figma plugin development.

 ## Start from a template